microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 ![Pin Module Setup Image](images/pin_grid_view.png)

 The last step is to click the **Generate** button to generate the application code.
-MCC can now be closed
+MCC can now be closed.

 ### Interrupt Code
 After using MCC, we have a fully functional API to handle our CAN communication as well as a timer generating an interrupt every 1s.
-Three functions need to be implemented manually: one for each of the two FIFO interrupts, since they generate an interrupt when they become not empty, and 1 for the TMR0 1s interrupt.
+Three functions need to be implemented manually: one for each of the two FIFO interrupts, since they generate an interrupt when they become not empty, and one for the TMR0 1s interrupt.

 To do this, create a file named `canfd_interrupts.h`, then add the content below.